-No Noteholder, Receiptholder or Couponholder (each as defined under "Terms and Conditions of the Notes") shall be entitled to proceed directly against the Issuer or either Guarantor unless the Trustee, having become bound so to proceed, fails so to do within a reasonable period and the failure shall be continuing.
+No Noteholder, Receiptholder or Couponholder (each as defined under "Terms and Conditions of the Notes") shall be entitled to proceed directly against the Issuer or either Guarantor unless the Trustee, having become bound so to proceed, fails so to do within a reasonable period, or is unable for any reason so to do, and the failure or inability shall be continuing.
 In addition, holders of interests in such Global Note credited to their accounts with DTC may require DTC to deliver definitive Notes in registered form in exchange for their interest in such Global Note in accordance with DTC's standard operating procedures.